-(b) Types of Landscaping Materials.
-As determined by the Commissioner of Park Maintenance and Properties, or the Commissioner of Urban Forestry, as appropriate, ("Commissioner") or a designee, or in accordance with standards promulgated by the appropriate Commissioner or designee, all varieties of living landscape materials used shall be:

-(1) Healthy, hardy, and drought-resistant consistent with the availability of water for artificial irrigation; and

-(2) Suitable for the climate and environmental influences on the site, such as exposure to sun, wind, water, heat, automobile exhaust fumes, and road salt; and

-(3) Compatible with the slope of the site, with existing vegetation to be preserved and with utility lines above or below ground level; and

-(4) Tree selection shall be based on recommended species in the Cleveland Tree Plan as it may be amended from time to time.

-(c) Ground Cover In Landscaped Strips.
+- (b) Types of Landscaping Materials.
+As determined by the Commissioner of Parks and Urban Forestry Park Maintenance and Properties (Commissioner) or a designee, or in accordance with standards promulgated by said the Commissioner or designee, all varieties of living landscape materials used shall be: - (1) Healthy, hardy, and drought-resistant consistent with the availability of water for artificial irrigation; and - (2) Suitable for the climate and environmental influences on the site, such as exposure to sun, wind, water, heat, automobile exhaust fumes, and road salt; and - (3) Compatible with the slope of the site, with existing vegetation to be preserved and with utility lines above or below ground level; and - (4) Tree selection shall be based on recommended species in the Cleveland Tree Plan as it may be amended from time to time.
+Not prone to cause a nuisance within the public right of way as a result of dropping fruit or debris other than leaves.
+Where vulnerable to damage, materials shall be protected from pedestrian or vehicular traffic by grates, pavers or other measures. - (c) Ground Cover In Landscaped Strips.
 Grass or other ground cover shall be planted over all landscaped strips including earthen faces of berms, except in areas planted in flowers, shrubs, or trees, so as to present a finished appearance and reasonably complete coverage within three (3) months after planting.